By Srikanth Srinivasan

 Outbound:

-Launch iIT and create a simple pFlow that has PGPEncrypt Agent for encryption.
+iIT and create a simple pFlow that has PGPEncrypt Agent for encryption.
 Supply the values for properties of PGPEncrypt Agent accordingly.
 There are four sections in the agent, namely, General, Signature, Compression & Encryption.

 The first section, General, lets us choose the type of output the agent should produce.
 That is, in encrypted machine-only-readable format or in ASCII format.
 We can set the Armor property to true when we transmit the data over HTTP or SOAP, as in my opinion, the receiving party will get the data as we send it, if they are in parsable format.